tloimu/valheim-mod-todo/ValheimModToDo/README.md

 Show/hide the *To-Do List* pressing `<Home>` key.
 Toggling the panel to visible will also force update it in case something is not in sync with your inventory and the to-do list panel.

 Add the selected crafting recipe to the list from crafting panel by pressing `<Insert>` key or by clicking the new **Add to To-Do** button.
+This works also for item upgrades.

 Add the building recipe to the list by pressing `<Insert>` key while placing a building piece.

-Change panel to *Edit Mode* by pressing `<PgUp>` key.
-In Edit Mode, you can edit the To-Do List in more detail in a separate panel that appears.
+The To-Do List is swiched to *Edit Mode* when player inventory is open.
+In Edit Mode, you can edit the To-Do List in more detail in the separate panel that appears.

 Clear the list by clicking the **Clear Crafting To-Do list** button on the To-Do List panel when in Edit Mode.